giuthas/patkit/README.md

 ### Requisites

 A computer with a relatively new operating system which has a fairly regular file system.
-While pads and phones and watches are computers, SATKIT sadly does not run on them.
+While pads and phones and watches are computers, PATKIT sadly does not run on them.
 ChromeOS may work, but it is a borderline case.
 A Linux, a Mac, or a Windows machine should be fine as long as it is capable of running the latest Python.
 If issues crop up, get in touch, and we'll see what can be done.

-Currently, SATKIT is tested to work on
+Currently, PATKIT is tested to work on
 - PopOS 24.04, which means any recent Ubuntu-like system should be fine.

 You only need to care about the dependencies if you do not use uv for